Our Favourite Sussex Beaches

 Climping Beach has an undiscovered feel, particularly if you walk west away from the car park where fields come almost to the water’s edge.
 The beach has suffered badly from erosion and it feels a little wild.
 There’s a car park (keep going down the lane to Bailiffscourt) and there is also a coffee shop.
 Dogs are allowed on Climping Beach.

-Climping West Sussex
+Climping beach, Sussex

 Just a short walk from Climping is unusual Elmer Beach.
-Here you’ll see a number of rock sea defences which provides an interesting bay at high tide and rock pools for exploring at low tide.
+Here you’ll see a number of rock sea defences which provide an interesting bay at high tide and rock pools for exploring at low tide.
 However, parking is difficult and you may have to walk along from Middleton or Climping.
 There are no beach facilities but there are shops and pubs in Elmer.

-Elmer Beach West Sussex
+Elmer beach West Sussex

-Goring Beach
+Goring beach

 With some roadside parking and the Sea Lane Café, this is another favourite beach that feels rural rather than urban despite being so near to Worthing.
-Dogs are allowed but from 1st May to 30th September they are only allowed between the two groynes near the Sea Lane café.
+Dogs are allowed but from 1 May to 30 September they are only allowed between the two groynes near the Sea Lane café.
 There’s a grassy area just behind the beach with easy walking to Ferring and Worthing.

-Goring Beach West Sussex
+Goring Beach, West Sussex

-Tide Mills Beach
+Tide Mills beach

 In between Seaford and Newhaven, there are two small car parks on the lane that leads down to Tide Mills ruins and this beach but they fill up quickly on a sunny day.
 The beach itself is backed by undeveloped land and the ruins of the old Tide Mills village and it feels lovely, open and spacious.
 There are no facilities (although sometimes there’s a coffee van in the car park) but it is possible to walk along to Seaford for coffee and a bite to eat.
 Dogs are allowed.